reidmorrison/symmetric-encryption/README.md

 ## Rails Configuration

+If deploying to Heroku skip to the section "Rails Configuration for a Heroku deployment" below

 ### Creating the configuration file

 The configuration file contains the path to the production encryption key files.